NiordOrg/niord-s124-xml-bindings/README.md

 mvn -f test-pom.xml dependency:resolve
 ```

-### 5. Automatic Deployment

-Once the tag is pushed, GitHub Actions will automatically:

-1. Build the project with Java 21
-2. Run tests
-3. Deploy artifacts to both:
-   - GitHub Packages (requires authentication)
-   - GitHub Pages Maven repository (publicly accessible)

-Monitor the build status in the Actions tab of the GitHub repository.

-### 6. Verify Release

-After successful deployment, verify the packages are available:

-1. Go to the repository page: https://github.com/NiordOrg/niord-s124-xml-bindings
-2. Click on "Packages" in the right sidebar
-3. Verify both artifacts are published:
-   - `s100-5_2_0-xml-bindings`
-   - `s124-2_0_1-xml-bindings`
+The release is complete once JitPack shows a successful build and the artifacts are available for download.

 ## Using Released Packages

-The packages are available from three sources:

-### Option 1: JitPack (Recommended - No Authentication Required)

-JitPack automatically builds and publishes artifacts from GitHub releases.
+All packages are distributed via JitPack, which automatically builds and publishes artifacts from GitHub releases.

+Add to your `pom.xml`:

 ```xml
 <repositories>